 As freshman, Jake, Brandon, and Nick led Dominican to NCAA DII National Ranking of 27th in the nation – the highest in school history.
 They competed in the NCAA Super Regional in New Mexico State Golf Course in Las Cruces.
 Coach Nelson wanted more for them.

-“I know he’s a golf coach and that’s his No. 1 thing, but I almost feel like he wants us to succeed more in the class room than in our careers with golf,” Brandon says.
+“I know he’s a golf coach and that’s his No. 1 thing, but I almost feel like he wants us to succeed more in the class room than in our careers with golf,” says Brandon who along with Jake was named second team All-Pac West.
 “He wants us to be good at golf, but we get that much of a supportive vibe from him.”

 Off the course, the trio have scored well, too.
 All three participated in Dominican’s semester abroad program through Global Education.
 Jake spent the Fall 2017 semester as a Dominican Scholar at the University of Oxford while Brandon and Nick studied in Spain and France, respectively.

 “I feel my experience at Dominican has allowed me to grow as a person.
-I have learned valuable skills in business and in everyday interactions,” Nick says.
+I have learned valuable skills in business and in everyday interactions,” says Nick, a first team All-Pac West selection.
 “Dominican has given me many resources that have allowed me to narrow down my interests and figure out what best suits me.
 I feel like the internship programs, small class sizes and help from professors gave me to the knowledge and insights necessary for my future.”

 For now, Nick’s sights are set on the entry level of joining the professional ranks of golf.
-Brandon, meanwhile, in his job with the Marin County Sheriff’s Office, will enter the Basic Police Academy and Jake will join the clients relationship team at the CPA firm in Houston.
+Brandon, meanwhile, in his job with the Marin County Sheriff’s Office, will enter the Basic Police Academy and Jake will join the clients relationship team at the CPA firm in Houston in June.

 “The internships, competing on the golf course, and different interview processes while at Dominican has given me the confidence to go into the business world as a young professional,” Jake says.
 “I am confident that I am prepared to be able to accomplish my career goals because of the experiences I have gained here.”